netdip/3-tier-cfn/README.md

-# Secure Three-Tier Architecture in AWS (CloudFormation)
+# Secure Three-Tier Architecture in AWS with AZ (CloudFormation)

 A three-tier architecture is a software architecture pattern where the application is broken down into three logical tiers: the presentation layer, the business logic layer and the data storage layer.
 Each of these layers or tiers does a specific task and can be managed independently of each other.
 This a shift from the monolithic way of building an application where the Loadbalancer in public subnet, the backend and the database are both sitting in private subnet.
 All private subnet resources can be manageable via bastion host for operation purpose.